 dynamic information provided by the mesh STA and candidate peer mesh STA.

-The AEK is mutually derived by the local mesh STA and the peer mesh STA once a new PMK has been
+The AEK is mutually derived by the local STA and the peer STA once a new PMK has been

 selected.
 The AEK shall be derived from the PMK by